pderichs/kalkulator/README.md

 ## TODO List

-- BUG: ScrollToCell -> Cell should be in center of view
 - REFA: eval tests refactoring (boost, CMake: enable_testing etc)
 - FEAT: defun (with newly added lambda support, this should be doable now)
 - FEAT: Add < function